rmadulka/checkers-app/docs/DesignDoc.md

 ### Model Tier
 The root of our model tier is our board class which initiates our board as a 2-d array that is compiled of a variety of types of objects.
-It is comprised of Spaces (which creates the layout of the board of dark and white tiles), Pieces (which the users move diagonally on dark tiles utilizing different valid movement techniques in order to remove the opponent's gipieces through jumps),
+It is comprised of Spaces, which creates the layout of the board of dark and white tiles, and those Spaces contains Pieces, which the users move diagonally on dark tiles utilizing different valid movement techniques in order to remove the opponent's pieces through jump moves.
+For piece movement, we developed a Position class that tracked player movement with row and column coordinates and those positions were stored within a Move object that contained a start and end position, checking whether or not those two positions represented a valid move.
+Once the Move object was instantiated, it then would go through a utility class called MoveProcessor that called a variety of move checking model classes to ensure the user made a valid move.
+Within MoveProcessor, we created an array with the object type "Rules", which is an abstract class being extended in a variety of move validating model classes.
+Some of those classes, such as JumpMove, KingSimpleMove, KingJumpMove, and SimpleMove, all validate the Move based on its positions and piece status.
+For CheckAllJumpMove, CheckSimpleMove, and CheckOneJumpMove, those classes review whether a multi-jump move, a simple move, or a force jump move are available, respectively.
 > _Provide a summary of the Application tier of your architecture.
 This
 > section will follow the same instructions that are given for the UI
 > Tier above._